Geukensia demissa: Diet

-The ribbed mussel is primarily a filter feeder, and they help to clean said area of bacteria, parasites, and heavy metals.
-They feed on phytoplankton, bacteria, and non flagellates to gain nutrients.
+The ribbed mussel is a filter feeder, who consumes microalgae, bacteria, and nanoflagellates.

 The speed at which ribbed mussels feed changes with temperature which is partially due to the availability of their food, and they feed more when their environment is warmer.
 Location also plays a role in filtration rates due to food quality and availability.

 Ecological importance

 Ribbed mussels and other shellfish are able to store nutrients in the bodies and shells, through a process that may also remove toxins from the environment, and they can be used as bioindicators for certain pollutants like coliform bacteria.
 Ribbed mussels have been found with heavy metals in their tissues which suggests that they can filter such toxins out of the ecosystem.
 They also feed on algae, so they could be used to prevent harmful algal blooms.

-Spartina grasses benefit from the presence of mussels because ribbed mussels increase nutrients in sediment that Spartina need to grow.
-For example, mussels contribute bioavailable nitrogen in their pseudofeces.
-When ribbed mussels form mussel mounds, they are able to stabilize the ground to make it easier for Spartina to grow on.
+Ribbed mussels have been found to increase growth in Spartina grasses.
+They accomplish this by adding nutrients, such as nitrogen, that Spartina need to grow into marsh sediments through their feces and pseudofeces.
+Ribbed mussels also use filaments known as byssal threads to anchor themselves, which help to stabilize substrate and reduce erosion.
+However, in urban environments ribbed mussels seem to instead have a negative effect on Spartina growth.